Blankets: not safe for young infants; won’t stay on toddlers for more than 10 seconds.

 While a little pricier, the beloved Baby Deedee Sleep Nest is a little warmer than the Halo, mainly because it’s thicker and more cocoon-ey (that’s a word, right?).
 The Deedee can also snap over the shoulders for easy on/off.

-Meant for colder rooms/climates.
-Also comes in a Lite version.
+*Meant for colder rooms/climates, but it also comes in a Lite version.

 Our Favorite Merino Wool Wearable Blankets